 A person with broken heart syndrome usually has had recent emotional or physical stress, such as the death of a loved one or an asthma attack.
 This stress results in symptoms that are similar to a heart attack, such as:

-In addition, patients with broken heart syndrome typically lack the coronary artery blockages associated with heart attacks.
+In addition, those with broken heart syndrome typically lack the coronary artery blockages associated with heart attacks.

-While the syndrome does occur in both sexes, a recent literature review found that 90% of broken heart cases occur in postmenopausal women.
-The condition typically occurs in women who are 60 or older.
+While the syndrome does occur in both genders, a recent literature review found that 90% of broken heart cases occur in postmenopausal women.
+The condition typically occurs in women who are aged 60 years and older.
 The reasons why the condition occurs more in women is still uncertain.
 However, researchers think sex hormones may play a role.

 Broken heart syndrome is a temporary and reversible condition.
-The left ventricle will revert to its normal shape in days or weeks.
+The left ventricle will revert to its normal shape and function in days or weeks.
 It’s also uncommon for it to happen again.

 We will all experience stress in our lives.
+Learning how to cope with stress, especially when it's unexpected may help you avoid problems.
 Mental Health America offers the following suggestions to cope:

 The American Institute of Stress

 Canadian Psychiatric Association

 Broken heart syndrome: real, potentially deadly but recovery quick.
 Johns Hopkins Medicine website.
 Available at: http://www.hopkinsmedicine.org/press_releases/2005/02_10_05.html.
 Accessed December 9, 2015.